pratham9770/BlogItUp/README.md

 Manage Posts: Users can view, edit, and delete their existing blog posts.
 Commenting System: Visitors can leave comments on blog posts, enhancing user engagement.
 Responsive Design: The application is built with a responsive design to ensure a seamless experience across devices.
-Installation
-To run the BlogItUp application locally, follow these steps:

-Clone the repository:
-bash
-Copy code
-git clone <repository-url>
-Navigate to the project directory: bash
-Copy code
-cd BlogItUp
-Install dependencies for both the client and server: bash
-Copy code
-cd client
-npm install
-cd ../server
-npm install
-Set up environment variables:
-Create a .env file in the server directory.
-Define environment variables such as MONGODB_URI for the MongoDB connection and JWT_SECRET for JWT token generation.
-Start the server:
-bash
-Copy code
-npm start
-Start the client:
-bash
-Copy code
-cd ../client
-npm start
-Open your browser and navigate to http://localhost:3000 to view the application.
 Technologies Used
 Frontend: React.js, Redux Toolkit, React Router
 Backend: Node.js, Express.js